muratk3n/thirdwave/en/tweets/2020/week22b.md

 ---

 Listening to a debate between a BJP rep (nationalist party in India), and a lady from oppo.
-At some pt she angrily says, ref the Moslem minority, "I will not let you turn them into a bogey".
-She must have been aiming for 'boogeyman' came out that way, and with the accent it was funny.
+At some pt she angrily says, referring to the Moslem minority, "I will not let you turn them into a bogey".
+She probably meant 'boogeyman' came out that way, but with the accent it was funny.
 Good-funny.

 *2020-05-24 13:53:9*